-Taking Responsibility – Committments of Conscious Responsibility: Part 1
+Taking Responsibility – Commitments of Conscious Responsibility

 In addressing the commitment to becoming a “conscious leader” we previously identified the first step on the road map to success as identifying that commitment by your results, and then to own those results.
 Remember that this is an ongoing process.
 Establishing new habits takes concentration and practice and conscious leaders make it a practice to notice when they are “below the line” and then choose to shift above the line (something we referenced in the previous article “Are you a Conscious or Unconscious Leader?”)

 Once you have made that initial commitment, the Conscious Leadership Group (CLG) has mapped out your journey with what they call the “15 Commitments of Conscious Leadership”.
 They advise mastering these one at a time in the order they have listed so I will cover each one separately – starting with taking responsibility – or as they put it “taking radical responsibility”.

 Often what the CLG labels as toxic fear leads to blame, shame and guilt – all of which are the antitheses of taking responsibility.
 Victims tend to whine and it is always the fault of others.
 Villains tend to place blame.
 But so-called heroes often take too much of the blame to avoid conflict or tension and taking more than their share of responsibility can be toxic both to themselves and to others.
 It can lead to burnout for them while not encouraging others to take their share of responsibility, which can create victim mentality and a less than positive team atmosphere.

 John Maxwell states that when you take responsibility for yourself, you take responsibility for your learning.
 Expand taking personal responsibility to include supporting others to take responsibility for their lives and you are then moving from “To Me” to “By Me” leadership.